MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 ### Dynamic emergency calling for Direct Routing

-Teams clients for Direct Routing users can acquire a dynamic emergency address, which can be used to dynamically route calls based upon the location of the caller.
+**Dynamic emergency calling for Direct Routing provides the capability to configure and route emergency calls based on the current location of the Teams client.
+The ability to do automatic routing to the appropriate Public Safety Answering Point (PSAP) or to notify security desk personnel varies depending on the country of usage of the Teams user.**

 For more information, see [Configure dynamic emergency calling](configure-dynamic-emergency-calling.md).

 ### Emergency call routing for Direct Routing